thomasWeise/aitoa/book/structure/globalOptima/README.md

 There simply may not be any way to arrange the jobs such that no sub-job stalls any other sub-job.
 This is why the value&nbsp;$\lowerBound(\objf)$ is a lower bound: we know no solution can be better than this, but we do not know whether a solution with such minimal makespan exists.

-However, if our algorithms produce solutions with a quality close to&nbsp;$\lowerBound(\objf)$, we know that are doing very well.
+However, if our algorithms produce solutions with a quality close to&nbsp;$\lowerBound(\objf)$, we know that we are doing well.
 The lower bounds for the makespans of our example problems are illustrated in [@tbl:jsspLowerBoundsTable].

 |name|$\jsspJobs$|$\jsspMachines$|$\lowerBound(\objf)$|$\lowerBound(\objf)^{\star}$|source for&nbsp;$\lowerBound(\objf)^{\star}$